 An introduction to the Feldenkrais Method®

-A day of gentle movement and directed attention designed to enable you to feel, adapt and respond in new ways that question habitual patterns.
-By increasing your ease and range of motion, improving flexibility and coordination you will rediscover your innate capacity for pleasurable, efficient movement.
+This workshop promises to be a day of gentle movement designed to enable you to feel, adapt and respond physically in new ways.
+The objective of this training is for you to question habitual patterns of movement that you may have become accustomed to.
+By increasing your ease and range of motion, improving flexibility and coordination, you will rediscover your innate capacity for pleasurable, efficient movement.

 Since how you move is not just for performance, but how you move through life, these discoveries will often enhance your thinking, emotional regulation, creativity and problem-solving capabilities.

 You will be guided through sequences of movements that invite you to move with gentle attention within a comfortable range.
 As you attend to the improving quality of movement, unnecessary muscular tensions throughout the body can reorganize and release.